Please see our Policies Page for our Safeguarding Policy.

 Our Designated Safeguarding Lead is Mr James Titley-Rawson (Academy Head)

 All staff, including temporary staff and volunteers are subject to stringent background checks including clearance with the Disclosure and Barring Service (DBS) to ensure their suitability for working with children.
-We expect all our volunteers to have read and abide by our Safeguarding and Information for Volunteer Helpers leaflets
+We expect all our volunteers to have read and abide by our Safeguarding and Information for Volunteers leaflets

 All staff are required to read the government document "Keeping children safe in education" which provides guidelines on the responsibilities of school staff to be aware of signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection and take appropriate action.